albinwwells/glacier-mass-balance/README.md

 NOTE: Plots are saved into a local '/Figures' folder.
 Add this folder or remove this section of the code to run

 ## 5. emergenceFunction.py
-This code is for the emergence calculation at each pixel.
-This is taken and adapted from the code written by David Rounce found on Github at drounce/Rounce2018JGR
+This code is for the emergence calculation at each pixel This is taken and adapted from the code written by David Rounce found on Github at drounce/Rounce2018JGR

+## 6. velocityPlots.py
+Basic code for plotting the velocity of a glacier without running other calculations

+## 7. viewMBFigure.py
+Basic code for opening and viewing saved figures
+Code uses a GUI to select the saved figures to open Figures are the saved files from the most recent time the main.py file was run for any particular glacier